hackerb9/tokenize/README.md

 This program is written in [Flex](https://web.stanford.edu/class/archive/cs/cs143/cs143.1128/handouts/050%20Flex%20In%20A%20Nutshell.pdf), a lexical analyzer, because it made implementation trivial.
-It's mostly just a table of keywords and the corresponding byte they should emit.
+The tokenizer itself, m100-tokenize, is mostly just a table of keywords and the corresponding byte they should emit.
 Flex handles special cases, like quoted strings and REMarks, easily.

 The downside is that one must have flex installed to _modify_ the tokenizer.
-Flex is _not_ necessary to compile and run as flex actually generates C code which can be compliled anywhere (see the file `lex.tokenize.c`).
+Flex is _not_ necessary to compile and run as flex actually generates portable C code.
+See the tokenize-cfiles.tar.gz in the github release or run `make cfiles`.

 ## Abnormal code

-The `tokenize` script always uses the m100-sanity program to clean up the source code, but one can run m100-tokenize directly to purposefully create abnormal, but valid, programs.
+The `tokenize` script always uses the m100-sanity program to clean up the source code, but one can run m100-tokenize directly to purposefully create abnormal, but valid, `.BA` files.
 These programs cannot be created on genuine hardware, but **will** run.

 Here is an extreme example.